TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 In this blog post, I'll introduce you to one of my more common writing styles for talks, videos, and articles.

 First, I'll show you how to set the stage by starting from a zoomed out overview.
-Then I'll show you how to focus on specific points by zooming in on various areas in detail.
+Then I'll show you how to focus on specific points in detail, by zooming in close on various parts.
 And finally, I'll show you how to return to the original zoomed out view, wrapping it all together in a satisfying conclusion.

 ## Zoom out